apache/incubator-kie-kogito-runtimes/README.md

                     $ droolsjbpm-build-bootstrap/script/git-all.sh commit -m"Set release version: 5.2.0.Final"

+    * Adjust the property *`<latestReleasedVersionFromThisBranch>`* in *droolsjbpm-build-bootstrap/pom.xml*

+         This should be the version that will be released now.
+         This is important as productisation takes this version to define theirs.
+         - Add this change
+         - Commit this change

     * Update the *Compatibility matrix* in `droolsjbpm-knowledge/kie-docs/shared/.../Chapter-Compatibility_matrix.xml`.

         * Cherry pick that change to master too.